 The model of care was informed by the best available evidence regarding interventions for families with complex mental health and drug and alcohol needs and the impact of these problems on the safety of their children.

-These specialist mental health services provide coordinated care for the mother’s mental health needs, parenting capacity and parent-infant relationship.
-PIMHS provide hospital in-reach as well as in-home support to women, their partners and families, reducing separation of mothers from their families wherever possible.
+These specialist mental health services provide coordinated care for the women's mental health needs, parenting capacity and parent-infant relationship.
+PIMHS aims to reduce the impact of mental illness or trauma on the prenatal or caregiving context of the infant.

-The program aims to assist family and carers in building and maintaining a positive relationship with young people.
-Wellways and Flourish Australia deliver the program in partnership with the NSW Ministry of Health.
+The voluntary program also aims to assist family and carers in building and maintaining a positive relationship with the young person.
+Community Managed Organisations deliver the program in partnership with MH-Children and Young People within the NSW Ministry of Health.

 MH-CYP is a unit of Mental Health Branch, NSW Ministry of Health that provides leadership and support for perinatal, infant, child and youth mental health program and services in NSW.